SOUTH BEACH WALK

 Continue past more low-rise Deco hotels to the corner of Espanola

 Way.
-Here you will come across the famous Warsaw Ballroom (1940),
+Here you will come across the in-famous Warsaw Ballroom (1940),

 interior of this remarkable building is stunning.
 And to top it all,